EvilPancake123/BalatroResetHotkey/README.md

 * Download the [latest release](https://github.com/EvilPancake123/BalatroResetHotkey/releases/latest)

 # Customization and settings
-The AHK script has various settings that can be tweaked for the best perfomance, these are:
+The AHK script has various settings that can be tweaked for the best perfomance.
+To see these settings right click the hotkey script and select "edit script", using notepad for this will work fine.
+These settings are:
 * resetHotkey - the hotkey that will be used when resetting.
 Default value is "u".
 A list of all keys can be found [here](https://www.autohotkey.com/docs/v2/KeyList.htm)
 * sleepTime - the amount of time to wait in milliseconds before moving the mouse when resetting single deck, increase if restting is inconsistent.
 Default value is 150.
 * moveInputDelay - the amount of time to wait in milliseconds between moving the mouse and clicking the mouse button, lower values means more inconsistent resets.
 Default value is 5.